How Much Do Hurricane Shutters Cost in 2025?

 • The total cost of hurricane shutters largely depends on the number of windows and the type of shutter.

-• Accordion hurricane shutters offer high protection for a mid-range cost, between $15 and $30 per square foot.
+• Accordion hurricane shutters provide high protection at a mid-range cost, ranging from $15 to $30 per square foot.

 Get quotes from up to 3 pros!